-In all, four Spartans have won the award, with our most recent winner, Todd Gill, claiming victory in the 2016/17 season on the back of an outstanding year in our First Grade.
+In all, four Spartans have won the award, with our most recent winner, Chad Forsyth, claiming vicotyr in the 2020/21 season with an outstanding bowling performance.

 At the completion of each First Grade game, the umpires will allocate votes to the three best and fairest players on the ground, with the overall best on ground claiming the full three votes.

 During a round-by-round count at the completion of the regular home and away season each March – held at the Leeming Spartan Cricket Club – the player with the most votes (who has not been suspended and is therefore the ‘fairest’) will claim the Jim McKenna Medal.